-To enroll in the payment plan, contact a Bursar's Office Representative at 254-295-4533 or cashiers office@umhb.edu.
+To enroll in the payment plan, contact a Bursar's Office Representative at 254-295-4533 or cashier@umhb.edu.
 Payment or payment plan participation is required by the first day of each new term.

 Access to the learning management system will be suspended if payment is not received by the 20th of the month.
 During service suspension, a student will not be allowed to engage in any academically related activities.
 In order to re-activate the account, a student needs to contact their Student Success Coach along with submitting the amount of the past due payment.
 Once payment is received, the student's access will be restored by the end of the following business day.
-In addition to service suspension, a \$50 late payment fee may be assessed on the 21st of the month to if a student is past due in settling their account or not making monthly payments as agreed.
+In addition to service suspension, a \$50 late payment fee may be assessed on the 21st of the month if a student is past due in settling their account or not making monthly payments as agreed.
 The student's ability to continue in the program will be subject to all other policies and requirements of the MyWay at UMHB program.
 UMHB reserves the right to require payment in full at beginning of each term for any student who has two or more delinquent payments in any six-month term.
+Firsttime students who do not make the first payment or log in to the platform by the 21st of the month will be administratively withdrawn from the program, unless they have received written approval by the Associate Dean of Digital Learning.
+Students who are on a payment plan and do not pay or log in to the platform for one month will be administratively withdrawn, unless they have received written approval by the Associate Dean of Digital Learning.
+(Note: Refer to the Academic Interaction Policy for information about the academic requirements of the first and subsequent terms and grounds for administrative withdrawals.)

 Account balances are available on MyCampus (https://mycampus.umhb.edu/ics/) 24/7.
 Paper statements are not mailed.
-Payment may be made on the MyCampus site with a credit card - Visa, MasterCard, American Express, or Discover (credit card convenience fees of 2.5% will apply) or E-Check (no convenience fee).
-Payments are also accepted in the Bursar's Office.
+Payment may be made on the MyCampus site with a credit card - Visa, MasterCard, American Express, or Discover (credit card convenience fees of 2.75% will apply) or E-Check (no convenience fee).
+Cash and check payments are accepted in the Bursar's Office.
 No payments are accepted over the telephone.
-For any check, including E-check, not honored by a bank, a returned check fee of \$25 will be charged and University reserves the right to not accept checks for any future payments.
+For any check, including E-check, not honored by a bank, a returned check fee of \$30 will be charged and University reserves the right to not accept checks for any future payments.